About Minot

 Only The Best Come North.”
 Minot AFB is home to over 10,000 military personnel and families and houses two elite units.

-91st Missile Wing ("Rough Riders") – Responsible for the nation’s missile defense operations.
+• 91st Missile Wing (“Rough Riders”) – Home of the nation’s missile defense operations

 Want more?